-For more than 225 years extraordinary men and women have represented the United States abroad under all kinds of circumstances.
-What they did and how and why they did it are not well known to their compatriots.
-In 1996 the Association for Diplomatic Studies and Training (ADST) and DACOR, an organization of foreign affairs professionals, created a book series to increase public knowledge and appreciation of the involvement of American diplomats in the events of world history.
-The series seeks to demystify diplomacy by telling the story of those who have conducted our foreign relations, as they saw them and lived them.
+For more than 225 years extraordinary men and women have represented the United States abroad.
+In 1996 the Association for Diplomatic Studies and Training (ADST) and DACOR, an organization of foreign affairs professionals, created a book series to increase public knowledge and appreciation of American diplomats and their role in advancing our national interests.
+The books in this series demystify diplomacy by telling the story of American diplomats, the lives they led, and the world events they helped to shape.

 Abroad for Her Country: Tales of a Pioneer Woman Ambassador in the U.S. Foreign Service

 “This is a wonderful memoir.
 I could not put it down.
 Ambassador Wilkowski writes with wit, candor, and great insight into the ways in which diplomacy is carried out, including the personal aspects that are so relevant but rarely disclosed.” — Ambassador Princeton Lyman, Council on Foreign Relations

 – University of Notre Dame Press, 2008, Cloth Cover Price $30.00